Electronica-dev/Newspaper-scraper/README.md

 <br/>Example: `py prajavani-dl-edge.py desktop 8 1 abc@mail.com def@mail.com`<br/>
 <br/>**Note:** You will need to update the webdriver as and when you update Edge, as it is not forward compatible.<br/>
 <br/>**Note 2:** For the directory location, desktop is the only option available.
 If you wish to store it in any other location, you will have to explicitly mention the whole path.
-<br/>File size is in megabytes, if you give it as 8, the program will automatically split the individual file to 8 mb.
+<br/>File size is in megabytes, if you give it as 8, the program will automatically split the individual file(s) to 8 mb.
 If you wish to have a single file, then give it a value of 0.
 <br/>If you don't want to send a mail, you may change the 1 to a 0 and not provide any mail.
 ## Setup (Karavali Munjavu)
 ### Requirements